ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-t seen and felt its power ?
+seen and felt its power ?
 They deny its
 worth who never loved a friend or labored to
 make a friend happy.”
 An Eloquent Extract.—Generation af­